stock-linux/workflow/README.md

 ### Hotfix

-Hotfix branches are really similar as release branches and they only differ in their attentions: one is planed, and the other is not planed but necessary to fix some critical defect in the lastest release.
+Hotfix branches are really similar to release branches and they only differ in their attentions: one is planed, and the other is not planed but needed to fix some critical defect in the lastest release.

 Starting the branch: